 Do I need to give my baby water to drink?

 Young babies usually do not need to be given water.
 But if the weather is hot, your baby may want to drink more than his usual amount of formula feeds.
 In hot weather you can give your baby extra formula, or you may give him some extra water.
 Remember to boil the water if your baby is under 6 months old.
-(For spring or bottled water, boil it until your baby is 12 months old, and for rain water, boil it until your child is 5 years old).
+(For spring or bottled water, boil it until your baby is 12 months old, and for rain water, boil it until your child is at least 12 months old).

 When you are starting solid foods (by around 6 months of age) you can offer your baby small drinks of water from a cup.
 It is important for your baby to learn the skills of drinking from a cup.
 Continue formula from a bottle until around 12 months.

 Can I give fruit juice or other drinks to my baby?

 Babies under 12 months should not be given fruit juice - it is very acidic and can cause tooth decay.
 Too much juice can cause diarrhoea (runny poos) and can reduce your baby's appetite.
 Breastmilk or formula and water are all your baby needs to drink for the first 12 months of life.

 If you choose to give your older child juice, dilute 1 part juice to 3 parts water.
 Don't give your baby or toddler more than 1 small glass (125ml) of juice each day with a meal.
 If you are giving your toddler/older child diluted juice, offer it from a cup, not a bottle.